3raxton/ForeignIpsum/README.md

 ### What did Ilse write?
 Blommor doftar gott.
 Flingor med mjölk är inte gott, flingor är bara gott med filmjölk.
 Hundar är mycket bättre än katter men bästa djuret av alla måste ändå vara valrossar.
 Rosor är röda violer är blå jag gillar himmelen med moln på.
 Go och glad kexchoklad.
 Svensk godis är det bästa som finns skulle kunna äta ihjäl mig på sura skallar.
 Nu vattnas min mun bara för att jag skrev det.
 ### Which translates to
 Flowers smell good.
 Cereal with milk is disgusting, cereal is only good with sour youghurt.
 Dogs are better than cats but the best animal of all has to be walruses.
 Roses are red vilots are blue I like skies with clouds on.
-Happy and nice kex chocolate.
+Happy and nice kexchoklad.
 Swedish candy is the best thing in the world, I could die eating sour skulls.
 Now my mouth is watering just because I wrote that.

 # Want to add some words of your own to Foreign Ipsum?
 ## You can do so [here](https://goo.gl/forms/2nFI9jc3zFzgVmsi1)!